 There is a wide radiological and pathological spectrum of the CNS disease.
 Tuberculous meningitis and intracranial tuberculous granuloma (tuberculoma) are the most common manifestations and these are discussed in detail in separate articles.
 Below is a brief discussion of the main imaging features of each presentation.

 Tuberculous meningitis may manifest in two forms:

-Involvement of the leptomeningitis by TB is common and presents with thick tuberculous exudate within the subarachnoid space, particularly pronounced at the base of the brain (especially in the interpeduncular fossa, anterior to the pons and around the cerebellum) and may also extend into the Sylvian fissures.
+TB leptomeningitis is common and presents with thick tuberculous exudate within the subarachnoid space, particularly pronounced at the base of the brain (especially in the interpeduncular fossa, anterior to the pons and around the cerebellum) and may also extend into the Sylvian fissures.
 In contrast to bacterial meningitis, extension over the surfaces of the cerebral hemispheres is relatively uncommon 8.
 Eventually, mass-like regions of caseous necrosis can form within this exudate, representing extra-axial tuberculomas.

 Not surprisingly CSF flow is disrupted, and obstructive hydrocephalus is common.

-An additional complication is an arteritis that may result in ischaemic infarcts, which are seen in approximately a third of cases, especially in children 7.
+An additional complication is arteritis that may result in ischemic infarcts, which are seen in approximately a third of cases, especially in children 7.

 For further discussion, please refer to separate articles on intracranial tuberculoma.

 Treatment of CNS tuberculosis is based on an anti-tubercular treatment regimen.
 However, multidrug-resistant tuberculosis remains a major hurdle in treatment.